 - No consistency to your content – if you don’t create content or engage with your prospects consistently, your efforts may be wasted.
 As the old adage goes… “out of sight, out of mind”.

 - Reverting to social media marketing – remember, social selling is a one-to-one engagement.
 By creating mass messages, you’ve moved from social selling to social media marketing, and will lose that one-to-one connection that you’ve started to build.

 So how does one get started in the act of social selling?

 - Ensure your social media profiles are complete and up-to-date – by having a robust profile, you stand a greater chance of attracting the attention of your prospect when you start engaging with them.
-If LinkedIn is one of your your platforms of choice, the uber-targeted LinkedIn for #Eventprofs Profile Optimization Course may be a good solution for you.
+If LinkedIn is one of your platforms of choice, my LinkedIn Profile Optimization Course may be a good solution for you.

 - Create a list of clients and prospects – by keeping the list small to start, you create a better chance of success.
 Be strategic in your approach by Defining Your Ideal Client